cathydutton/cathydutton.github.io/_posts/2017-03-05-have-no-fear.markdown

 Failure is not a bad thing, and in design it should be expected.
 Failure should be seen not as a negative outcome but as part of the design process.
 Every design will fail, for all users, a few users, all of the time or some of the time.
 Its important to remember that these failures are not permanent they are just steps on the path towards a more inclusive service.

-Accepting failures as part of the process will remove the fear factor and allow us to work with new approaches, ideas and techniques more freely.
+Accepting failures as part of the process will remove the fear factor and allow you to work with new approaches, ideas and techniques more freely.
 During the Alpha phase of projects this approach should be encouraged providing a more creative environment where boundaries can be pushed.
-Trying the previously untried is the only way to improve existing solutions.
+Trying the previously untried is the only way to improve upon existing solutions.

 <blockquote>
 “Failure is simply the opportunity to begin again, this time more intelligently”